stevehemingway/stevehemingway.github.io/content/pages/2018/self-build-register.md

----
-Description : "Self-build and Custom Build Register" title : "Self-build and Custom Build Register" date : 2018-03-27
+Description : "Self-build and Custom Build Register"title: "Self-build and Custom Build Register"
+date: 2018-03-27
 Tags : ["Politics", "Knebworth", "social media"] Categories : ["Knebworth", "NHDC"] menu : "main"
----

 You can use [The North Herts Self Build and Custom Build Register](https://www.north-herts.gov.uk/home/planning/planning-policy/self-build-and-custom-build-register)   to register yourself as wanting a plot in the District for a self-build home.